Inducible CRISPR-TR system for the conditional regulation of gene expression

 - Create scalable gene circuits of interest such as orthogonal and parallel transcriptional programmes

-The system has been used to assemble gene regulatory modules in human cells and the results are published in Nature Communications.
+As a proof of principle, the system has been used to assemble gene regulatory modules in human cells and the results are published in Nature Communications.

 This technology is subject to a patent application.
 Oxford University Innovation is interested in hearing from companies that would like to license this technology.